AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 This game is about playing out the exact types of conflicts present in those movies, video games, comics and more.
 Characters will be created and thrown into a world which is soon to be flipped turned upside-down, if not already.
 Zombies, cannibals, infecting aliens, mind-controlling vampires, body-stealers, soul-eating parasites and more, there will be constant threats of vile monsters which seek to do horrible things to the characters, and the players get to role-play that chaotic action and survival.
 Perhaps they’ll be constantly running from the ever-impending evil.
 Perhaps they’ll be knee-deep in the blood and bodies of the creatures they ruthlessly slaughter.
 Perhaps they’ll murder each other over who gets the last candy bar.
 Perhaps they’ll buckle under the stress of survival and succumb to their inner madness.
 Perhaps they’ll even transform into the very monsters they fight, and turn hungrily upon those who were so very recently their friends and allies.

-In ***Cannibal Contagion***, there can be plenty of high-adrenaline, off-the-hook combat.
+In Cannibal Contagion, there can be plenty of high-adrenaline, off-the-hook combat.
 You (read: the Players) can take control of the game and seriously throw down.
 Blood can splatter the walls as you carve through the monster hordes in what I like to call a “Survival Comedy” style of game.
 But there can also be plenty of drama as the characters come face-to-face with the dark things that mere humans were not meant to face.
 As you see your friends and everything else about the world you knew destroyed and corrupted, you are forced to make some serious choices about your own morals and mortality.
 There is more than one way to succumb to the evil; Infection is one such way, definitely.
 But how different from that supernatural contagion is the sheer primal madness within all people, the instinct that rears its head when the human is forced to survive?

-Thanks so very much for picking up a copy of ***Cannibal Contagion***.
+Thanks so very much for picking up a copy of Cannibal Contagion.
 May your future days be full of desperation, and may your zombie-huntings be bountiful and maddening.

 ### What Makes This Game Different?

 If you’ve ever looked through the shelves of your favorite local gaming store, I’m pretty sure you’ve noticed at least a couple of other games that already tackle the “Us Against the Undead” shtick.
 You may find yourself wondering what makes this game different from those other games.
 Perhaps thoughts such as “Man, *another* Zombie game?
 C’mon, bro, try something new!” have crossed your mind while looking through the book up until this point.
-But have no fear, this game brings something new to the table, and I’m here to tell you what that is: ***Cannibal Contagion*** is actually a role-playing game *about* Zombie survival, and not just a default role-playing game system with some Zombie monsters tacked on top.
+But have no fear, this game brings something new to the table, and I’m here to tell you what that is: Cannibal Contagion is actually a role-playing game *about* Zombie survival, and not just a default role-playing game system with some Zombie monsters tacked on top.
 Those other games are lots of fun and several of them grace my shelves at home, but I never quite felt that they successfully brought the Zombie and the RPG together as one – as such, this game was written to fix that.

-In ***Cannibal Contagion***, the mechanics are built entirely around the concept of survival against the dangers of an infectious enemy.
+In Cannibal Contagion, the mechanics are built entirely around the concept of survival against the dangers of an infectious enemy.
 Zombies are of course one of the most popular versions of that danger, but aliens, parasites, spirits, vampires, wendigo, and fundamentalist religious cults could all be effectively handled with the exact same approach: mechanics which could very quickly turn You into one of *Them*.
 How are Body Snatchers, Zombies, and Possessing Spirits really all that different?
 In this game, the abstract Infection rules are incorporated tightly into the core system, making the true threat of the Undead – that you might become one of them! – part of almost every conflict in which the characters participate.

 ### Reading This Text

 This book contains all the rules you need to play this game.
-Throughout the text you will see various terms written in **<span style="font-variant:small-caps;">Bold Smallcaps</span>**.
+Throughout the text you will see various terms written in ***Bold Italics***.
 This format is used to denote special mechanical terms that are important for understanding this game.
 All of these terms will also be listed and defined in the Glossary appendix at the back of this book.

-Additionally, you’ll see words written in **bold** and *italics* quite frequently, and sometimes even both at once.
-These exist not as special terms or anything, but instead because I’m a pretty intense guy, and I get excited when I write and want to emphasize things.
+Additionally, you’ll see words written in just plain **bold** and *italics* quite frequently.
+These exist not as inherently special terms or anything, but instead because I’m a pretty intense guy, and I get excited when I write and want to emphasize things.

 Something I find more amusing than I really should is reading these rules to myself as if they were spoken by the Movie Trailer Guy.
 That guy is awesome, and I want his job very badly.

 ## Game Play Synopsis

-***Cannibal Contagion (CC)*** is intended to be a fast-paced role-playing game of comedic gun-fu zombie-slaughtering survival and action.
-The game is overseen by one player, called the **<span style="font-variant:small-caps;">Cannibal in Charge</span>** (CiC).
-The CiC sets the game premise, and the players make their first characters – we call these main characters the **<span style="font-variant:small-caps;">Survivors</span>**.
+Cannibal Contagion is intended to be a fast-paced role-playing game of comedic gun-fu zombie-slaughtering survival and action.
+The game is overseen by one player, called the ***Cannibal in Charge*** (CiC).
+The CiC sets the game premise, and the players make their first characters – we call these main characters the ***Survivors***.
 Each player chooses their Survivor’s numbers, abilities, and personal details, and the CiC then sets the stage and frames the first Scene.

-The game flows mainly in **<span style="font-variant:small-caps;">Scenes</span>**.
+The game flows mainly in ***Scenes***.
 A scene is set, and the play begins.
 Players role-play in the scene, narrating their own involvement until there is a conflict of some kind between the players and/or their characters, or between one or more players and the CiC.
 This most likely comes from one player disagreeing with aspects and details of another player’s chosen narration.
-When this happens, it’s time to break into a **<span style="font-variant:small-caps;">Showdown</span>**.
+When this happens, it’s time to break into a ***Showdown***.

 In a Showdown, players draw cards from the deck and then play those cards against one another to determine success, and these Showdowns can frequently escalate into higher levels of intensity.
 Whoever wins the Showdown gets to narrate the outcome, and if the Showdown is combat-based, there may be additional effects caused by whatever weapons and equipment they are using.

 Showdowns are where the shit hits the fan, and where the majority of the crazy zombie-fighting action takes place.
-In most Showdowns, the Survivors will face off against **<span style="font-variant:small-caps;">Threats</span>**, and attempt to overcome them with clever application of narration and mechanics.
+In most Showdowns, the Survivors will face off against ***Threats***, and attempt to overcome them with clever application of narration and mechanics.
 Of course, Showdowns don’t always have to involve zombies, especially should the Survivors decide to start whacking each other over personal slights and disagreements in plans.
 Nor do they even have to involve combat, and can be used to play out highly plot-sensitive actions and events that affect the game setting.
 But, just between you and me, there will quite likely be a lot of murdering in these.
 It’s one of the game’s big features, so just go at it and have fun.

 The game flows in these scenes and Showdowns, and the characters push forward towards whatever goals and objectives they have established.
 For many games, the objective will most likely just be survival - getting the hell out of, well, Hell or wherever they are, should be a primary concern.
 But maybe there’s a bomb to diffuse, a crazy wizard to stop, an evil machine to destroy, a group of innocents to rescue, a sinister portal to seal, or something far more distressing.
 Perhaps the characters have goals that conflict, and their pursuit of these goals leads them to fight one another.

-Between the scenes, the players can use special **<span style="font-variant:small-caps;">Survival Tokens</span>** to restore any damage their characters may have taken, repair their wounded psyches, and even acquire new equipment during the between-scene “downtimes.”
+Between the scenes, the players can use special ***Survival Tokens*** to restore any damage their characters may have taken, repair their wounded psyches, and even acquire new equipment during the between-scene “downtimes.”
 Survival Tokens can also be used mid-scene to resist damage and insanity, and keep weapons loaded and primed for action.

 The characters will come up against horrific things in this game, and sometimes the worst threats to their survival will be their own fragile minds.
 Monsters and demons are scary things, things humans weren’t meant to encounter or understand.
 In the face of such stress, the characters can risk their own sanity to push themselves further to the limit, doing greater things that they would not normally be able to accomplish in normal, “less-interesting” times.
-This is handled on-the-fly by meta-game negotiations between the player and their designated **<span style="font-variant:small-caps;">Mad Half</span>** (another player at the table who controls that character’s insanity).
+This is handled on-the-fly by meta-game negotiations between the player and their designated ***Mad Half*** (another player at the table who controls that character’s insanity).
 As such, the characters are at an increasing risk of flipping out and doing psychotic wacko things.

 All the while, as they try to stay cool and keep surviving, and their players narrate the story forward, the threat of Infection grows ever more serious.
 Many of the Threats the characters will face can infect them with the Contagion, and with just a little bit of time and a few wrong moves, any character could turn into a cannibal zombie-monster and turn against the others.
 Even more distressing is the knowledge that death will likely only hasten this inevitable threat.